 - equipment and furniture purchases

-If you receive funding from the Provincial Capital Assistance Program, you need to submit a Project Closeout Report and Statement of Funding Expenditures within 60 days of completing the project.
+If you receive funding from the Provincial Capital Assistance Program, you need to submit a Project Closeout Report and Statement of Expenditures within 60 days of completing the project.
 You also need to confirm that you met the project outcomes.

 Accessing the funding

 The Provincial Capital Assistance Program provides up to 50% of the funding at the start of the project.
 Municipalities receive the remaining funding when they complete the project and the Department of Municipal Affairs and Housing approves your Project Closeout Report.

 Only municipalities can apply for funding.

 The application needs to demonstrate that the project is a high priority for the municipality.
 It also needs to indicate if the project will address critical capacity issues or reduce or eliminate serious environmental and health problems within the municipality.

 All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs and Housing.

-You need to apply for funding by 12 May 2022.
-Only money spent on costs after the date your project is approved is eligible for funding.
+You need to apply for funding by 7 June 2023.
+Only money spent on costs between 1 April 2023 and 31 March 2024 is eligible for funding.